Donja Borina: About village

 Donja Borina consists of two major settlements Batar and Andraca.
 For any of them they do not know exactly how they got the name.
 Batar is much more urban than Andraca, there is a church, primary school, post and cultural center, where is the local administration.

 Andraca is a part of the village where people are mostly deal with agriculture, limekiln and selling of timber.
 Other hamlets are: Dedinje, Stojanovici, Petkovici, Kikanovici, Pavlovici, Filipovici, Lepenica and Gucevo.

 Popular Places

-Certainly the most attractive part of the village is located near the Drina river, along which there are two restaurants, an old and new Ribarski.
+Certainly the most attractive part of the village is located near the Drina river, along which there are two restaurants.

-Better known is a new one which started in the 1976 and was an unavoidable stop for all those who have journeyed to the sea.
-His real name is the restaurant "Mladica" and got the name because there is the kind of fish Huchen and it is a real trophy to all fishermen.
-Old Ribarski was renovated in 2000 and now is a pizza restaurant "La Bella."